scidsg/ddosecrets-news/README.md

 ## Solution

-A new lightweight DDoSecrets mirror to keep their content more resilient to censorship, enables a more flexible presentation of the critical information they host, and increasing adoption by providing more user-friendly ways of consuming large amounts of information.
+A new lightweight DDoSecrets mirror to keep their content more resilient to censorship, enabling a more flexible presentation of the critical information they host, and increasing adoption by providing more user-friendly ways of consuming large amounts of information.

 ![ddos](https://user-images.githubusercontent.com/28545431/217688304-0de72cb3-e1fd-4369-9473-5c7ebc38d920.png)